segraef/apa/README.md

-# Azure DevOps Pipelines Docker Agents (Self-Hosted)
+# Azure Pipelines Container Agents (Self-Hosted) for Azure DevOps
 ## Overview
 I'll be brief.
 The following explains how to build, setup and run self-hosted docker agents using Azure Pipelines in Azure DevOps (ADO).
 The pipeline does the following for you: